 Are there costs, aside from tuition and text books?

 On top of tuition and textbooks there are some other costs.
 For example, you will need a laptop.
 You might also have travel expenses, and if you don't live at home then you need to think of costs like rent and food.
-You can make a financial study plan on this website.
-And you can read more here about living on campus.
+You can make a financial study plan.
+And you can read more about living on campus.

 How much time will I spend studying?

 Chemical Science & Engineering is a fulltime university degree.
 We assume that you will spend approximately forty hours a week on going to lectures, seminars, workshops and on independent study.
 Find out more by reading up on our students' experience.

 A laptop is not officially mandatory, but in fact, you can't do without one.
 The majority of our students work with a laptop and our teaching is based on that fact.
 For example, to analyse processes during the practical classes it is handy to have all the information in digital format.
 The University of Twente has excellent facilities for laptops.
 The whole campus is wired with free Wi-Fi.
 You can also make use of our attractive laptop scheme, which offers devices at good prices and with good service.
 For more information on the laptop scheme, visit our Notebook Service Centre website.

 Good student guidance during our Bachelor's programmes is important to us.
 The Chemical Science & Engineering degree has an on-going mentoring programme.
 Not only will your mentor help you with any problems you might come across, he or she will also support you when it comes to choosing a Master's degree or exploring possibilities to get the best out of your studies, for example by signing up for our Honours programme.
 Additionally, you can always contact our study advisor.